PCI-DSS compliance

 PCI-DSS provides a security framework to protect credit card transactions and consumer data.
 Complying with this standard is mandatory for any business that handles payment card information.

-• Simplified compliance process: With Recurly, PCI-DSS compliance is straightforward.
-Use our hosted payment pages or Recurly.js to accept credit card payments securely and meet compliance requirements with ease.
+- Simplified compliance process: With Recurly, achieving PCI-DSS compliance can be quite straightforward.
+Use Checkout, hosted payment pages or Recurly.js to remove card data from your own systems and accept credit card payments securely.
+Using these methods of payment acceptance can greatly assist in reducing your business's PCI scope and adhering to compliance requirements with more ease.

-• Enhanced security: We prioritize security.
-With our PCI-DSS Level 1 compliance, we meet and exceed industry-standard payment security practices, providing you with a safe environment for your transactions.
+- Enhanced security: We prioritize security.
+Recurly maintains PCI-DSS Level 1 compliance, we meet and exceed industry-standard payment security practices, providing you with a safe environment for your transactions.
+Keep in mind, all businesses who accept card data must maintain PCI compliance; Recurly's PCI compliance only assists you in yours, it does not take the place of security measures and compliance for your business.

-• Flexible solutions: Whether you opt for our hosted payment pages, use the Recurly.js library, or use our API, we offer solutions tailored to your business's needs, facilitating your path to PCI-DSS compliance.
+- Flexible solutions: Whether you opt for Checkout, hosted payment pages, use the Recurly.js library, or use our API, we offer solutions tailored to your business's needs, facilitating your path to PCI compliance.
+Using our hosted or Recurly.js options can help you reduce your scope, though for merchants who need to manage card data directly, working with a qualified QSA is recommended as you will have greater PCI scope.

 Key details